pip-services/pip-services-docs/content/en/node/expressions/csv/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    This package contains constants and classes used to work with expression in csv files and streams.
+    This package contains constants and classes used to work with expressions in csv files and streams.
 ---
 ---
 <div class="module-body">